 Views are responsible for presenting content through the user interface.
 A view should ideally contain minimal logic and it should only be related to presenting the content.

 Controllers are the components that handle user interaction, work with the model, and ultimately select a view to render.
 In the MVC pattern, the controller is the initial entry point and is responsible for selecting which model types to work with and which view to render.
 In other words, the controller controls how the app responds to a given request.

 So the advantage of this pattern is that each of these components has a single responsibility and it’s easier to code, debug, and test them in isolation.

 ASP.NET Core MVC

-The ASP.NET Core MVC is a lightweight, open source and highly testable framework which seamlessly integrates with the ASP.NET Core.
+The ASP.NET Core MVC is a lightweight, open-source, and highly testable framework that seamlessly integrates with the ASP.NET Core.

-ASP.NET Core MVC provides a patterns-based way to build dynamic websites which enables a clean separation of concerns.
-It gives us full control over the markup, supports test-driven development and adheres to the latest web standards.
+ASP.NET Core MVC provides a patterns-based way to build dynamic websites that enables a clean separation of concerns.
+It gives us full control over the markup, supports test-driven development, and adheres to the latest web standards.

 So that’s all about an overview of ASP.NET Core MVC.